mirage/irmin.org/data/tutorial/06_backend.md

 ## The atomic-write store

-The [Irmin.ATOMIC_WRITE_STORE] has many more types and values that need to be defined than the previous examples, but luckily this is the last step!
+[Irmin.Atomic_write.S] has many more types and values that need to be defined than the previous examples, but luckily this is the last step!

 To start off we can use the `Helper` functor defined above: